Our assessment process

 How we shortlist applications

 We receive far more applications than we can support – typically, around five for every grant we award.
 This high level of demand means we can only consider applications from charities that closely match our funding priorities and eligibility criteria.
-If your organisation (or funding request) does not fit our current interests, we will let you know as soon as possible so you can seek support elsewhere.

 • Understanding your charity’s place in the sector: We look at other similar or complementary services (charitable or statutory) in your local area or nationally and assess how your work complements these.